jasraj/q-doc/README.md

    * `/  @see Reference `
    * `/  @deprecated Deprecation description `
 6. Both `paramType` and `returnType` can support multiple types by separating with `|`
+7. Function and tag descriptions can contain simple HTML contents.
-7. Currently a description for a tag must remain on the same line as the tag.
+8. Currently a description for a tag must remain on the same line as the tag.
 Multi-line descriptions for tags are not supported at this time.

 #### Examples